pavlo-myskov/get-job/README.md

 For the authenticated users the NavBar also contains the **Notifications** icon which shows the number of unread notifications and the **Search bar** on the large screens instead of the search bar in the Profile dropdown menu.

 The Navbar is fully responsive and the text of the Logo and Sign Up / Sign In buttons as well as the Search bar is hidden on small screens to save space.
 The Dropdown menu expands to full width on small screens to make it easier to use.
 In addition, the search bar of the Navbar is moved to the Dropdown menu on small screens to be easily found as it is the main feature of the app.
 The Navbar is flexible and always available when the user needs.
 It hides on scroll down and shows on scroll up.
+The dropdown menu is also hides on scroll down with the Navbar but not shows on scroll up.
 | Mobile navbar | Desktop navbar |
 |:---:|:---:|
 | ![navbar_mobile](docs/images/features/mobile-navbar.png) | ![navbar_desktop](docs/images/features/pc-navbar.png) |